Engineering students get a feel for industry

 3. recycling

-4. recovery (of energy for example)
+4. recovery (of energy, for example)

 5. disposal

-Andrew Gavin the Lecturer on this visit said, “Moving through the college it is important that the students get opportunities to get out there and see what the workplace is like and the jobs that are available.”
+Andrew Gavin, the lecturer on this visit, said, “Moving through the college, it is important that the students get opportunities to get out there and see what the workplace is like and the jobs that are available.”

-The second visit saw HNC Engineering Students visit SP Automation & Robotics.
-They specialise in the assembly of special purpose machine building, implementing bespoke automation solutions from food and drinks to medical devices.
-SP Automation & Robotics is one of the longest established automation manufacturers in the UK, serving a vast range of industries for over 35 years.
 Students were given a presentation and then a site tour from Roy, Lee, Derek, and Braden.
-All students came away with a great understanding of how many varieties of engineering come together to create and build a machine, with many amazed that a company like this existed in Dundee.
-Students were allowed to see the brand-new robots that were being finished off before coming to the college which will ensure our students are being trained on the technology for the future in their courses.
+All students came away with a great understanding of how many varieties of engineering come together to create and build a machine, and many were amazed that a company like this existed in Dundee.
+Students were allowed to see the brand-new robots being finished before coming to the college, ensuring our students are being trained on the technology for the future in their courses.

-The last visit saw the NC Engineering students this time visit ATL Turbine Services.
-ATL is a specialist in late lifecycle turbines.
-It is their core value to repair and overhaul turbine engine components to the highest quality standard to meet customers’ requirements.
-They are committed to developing a component repair business to meet the needs for both original equipment manufacturers and independent overhaul facilities worldwide.
-Students were given a detailed presentation about the company along with a site tour by Tom Hanratty, Operations Support Manager.
-The students gained a great insight into ATL’s working processes, which will no doubt help them in their future in Engineering.
+The NC Engineering students visited ATL Turbine Services last.
+ATL is a specialist in late-lifecycle turbines.
+Its core value is to repair and overhaul turbine engine components to the highest quality standard to meet customers’ requirements.
+ATL is committed to developing a component repair business to meet the needs of both original equipment manufacturers and independent overhaul facilities worldwide.

 All three visits have given our students an understanding of the opportunities available in Engineering and the different skills required, it has also allowed students to form contacts as many seek out apprenticeship opportunities.
-We would like to say a big thank you, to MVV Baldovie, SP Automation and Robotics, and ATL turbine services for giving our students this opportunity.